NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 **Prediction and Comparison (Uses Workspace Utilities)**
 ```
+Perform the following steps:

-Retrieve time in cycles, all sensor measurements and RUL value for engine unit 24 from FD001 test and RUL tables.
-Predict RUL for it.
-Finally, generate a plot to compare actual RUL value with predicted RUL value across time.
+1. Retrieve the time in cycles, all sensor measurements, and the ground truth RUL values for engine unit 24 from the FD001 test and RUL tables.
+2. Use the retrieved data to predict the Remaining Useful Life (RUL).
+3. Apply piecewise RUL transformation to actual RUL values
+4. Generate a plot that updated actual RUL values and the predicted RUL values across time.
 ```
 ![Prediction Example](imgs/test_prompt_3.png)